stopsopa/log-wizzard/GITHUBPAGE.md

 # The idea

 The idea is to setup IDE to stream server stdout of the springboot to file.
+(Don't worry server stdout will be still visible in od "Run" or "Debug" tab in IntelliJ where it is normally)

 and then in the IDE terminal use simple command ...